-November is low season at Whistler, just before the start of the ski season and just after the end of biking season.
-Whistler is one of the best weekend getaways in BC and for those looking to save some money, November is the time to go!
-Whistler’s top hotels often drastically reduce their prices to entice visitors into the city.
+November is low season at Whistler, just before the start of the ski season and just after the end of the biking season on Blackcomb Mountain.
+Whistler is one of the best weekend getaways in BC and for those looking to save some money, November is a great time to go!
+Whistler’s top hotels often drastically reduce their prices to entice visitors into the city at this time of year.
 Almost all of the pools in Whistler are heated year round.
 Check out the best Whistler hotel pools and grab one with a nice hot tub and pool!
 You can enjoy it regardless of the weather outside!

 Ziplining is a perfect November Whistler activity for the adrenaline junkie.
-It is actually available all year long!
+It is actually available all year long and you might just luck out with some sunny days while you are here!
 You can zipline from the village or you can go to nearby Cougar Mountain.

-Open year-round, the SLCC brings together the vibrant cultures of two local Indigenous groups in one beautiful space.
+Open year-round, the Squamish lil’wat cultural centre (SLCC) brings together the vibrant cultures of two local Indigenous groups in one beautiful space.
 It offers a glimpse into the traditional life of the Indigenous people (the Squamish and the Li-wat people) who inhabited the region that Whistler is part of.